MakarovCode/EasyPayULatam/README.md

 end
 ```

-You also should override the engine application_mailer so it can send success and error emails after PayU confirmation.
+You should override the engine application_mailer so it can send success and error emails after PayU confirmation.
 ```ruby
 # app/mailers/easy_pay_u_latam/application_mailer.rb
 module EasyPayULatam